Overview

 Vaccination

-Sipuleucel-T (Provenge) is a cancer vaccination given to boost the body’s immunity system to attack the prostate cancer cells.
+Sipuleucel-T (Provenge) is a cancer vaccination given to boost the body's immune system to attack the prostate cancer cells.
 This vaccine is specifically made for every patient with the help of their white blood cells.

-Life after Prostate Cancer Treatment
+Life After Prostate Cancer Treatment

 Just as prostate cancer treatment affects physically, it also affects the way the patient thinks and feels.
-While, a patient will be happy to know that it is the end of the treatment, deep inside there will be a fear of its recurrence.
+While a patient will be happy to know that it is the end of the treatment, deep inside there will be a fear of its recurrence.
 Just as it is essential to take care of the body after the treatment, it is essential to take care of the emotions too.
 It is the time to take care of your mental health, and the following tips would help:

-- Share your feelings with your loved ones
+- Share your feelings with your loved ones.

-- Eat a balanced diet
+- Eat a balanced diet.

-- Maintain a healthy weight
+- Maintain a healthy weight.

-- Add any physical activities, like yoga, exercise, etc., to your daily routine
+- Add any physical activities, like yoga, exercise, etc., to your daily routine.

-- Vent out both your positive and negative emotions
+- Vent out both your positive and negative emotions.

-- Keep yourself busy in those activities which can take your mind off your fears
+- Keep yourself busy in those activities which can take your mind off your fears.

-- Rest well
+- Rest well.

 Follow up Care after Prostate Cancer Treatment